‘Criminal Minds’ Dr. Spencer Reid: Is Matthew Gray Gubler Leaving The Show?

 “I seem to co-write the episodes that change the course for people.
 That does not mean the ends of people, it just changes their course.
 So Episode 13 is a course changer.
 It’s a course changer.”

-The co-executive producer of Criminal Minds, Harry Bring, was asked back in November 2016 if Dr. Spencer Reid would be leaving the show.
-Brig had tweeted the title, director and writers of Episode 13, and concerned fans grew scared that Matthew Gray Gubler would no longer be a cast member, but Harry Bring had replied, “No. Please relax.”
+Harry Bring, the co-executive producer of Criminal Minds, was asked back in November of 2016 if Dr. Spencer Reid would be leaving the show.
+Bring had tweeted the title, director, and writers of Episode 13, and concerned fans grew worried that Matthew Gray Gubler would no longer be a cast member, but Harry Bring replied, “No. Please relax.”

 After other fans also began tweeting Bring about Dr. Spencer Reid, he finally replied, “I said not to worry in 3 other tweets.
 I gotta stop tweeting stuff.
 People read too much into my posts.”